1893 Western University of Pennsylvania football team: Season recap

 The 1893 Western University of Pennsylvania (WUP) football team started the season with a seven game schedule arranged by manager Robert C. Brown.
 This was the first year the WUP contingent had a coach.
 Anson Harrold, a tackle on the Franklin & Marshall and later the Princeton football eleven, took on the assignment.
 Joe Trees was appointed captain.
 In its first and only season under head coach Anson Harrold, the team compiled a 1–4 record and was outscored by a total of 70 to 14.

-According to Edwin V. D. Johnston (Mechanical Engineering, 1897) in a February 16,1921 Pitt Weekly article: "The 1893 team was managed by R. C. Brown and was considered very good for those times, including such men as 'Joe' Trees, Floyd Rose, the Fiscus brothers and 'Ted' Boden, a fellow who had the spiral punt down to perfection.
+According to Edwin V. D. Johnston (Mechanical Engineering, 1897) in a February 16, 1921 Pitt Weekly article: "The 1893 team was managed by R. C. Brown and was considered very good for those times, including such men as 'Joe' Trees, Floyd Rose, the Fiscus brothers and 'Ted' Boden, a fellow who had the spiral punt down to perfection.
 We also had a good second team which I believe won every game it played.
 I was proud to be manager and right end for that team and we were greatly shocked when W. & J. beat our first team."

 Game summaries

-at Pittsburgh Athletic Club
+At Pittsburgh Athletic Club

 The opener was played October 7 against the Pittsburgh Athletic Club (PAC) in front of a thousand fans on the East End Club grounds.
 The game started as a defensive struggle but after twenty minutes of play PAC halfback Grant Dibert was able to score on a thirty yard run.
-Reed kicked the goal and the tally was 6-0 in favor of PAC at halftime.
+Reed kicked the goal and the tally was 6–0 in favor of PAC at halftime.
 The second half was again a defensive struggle.
-Captain Burt Aull finally broke through the line from three yards out and scored another touchdown for PAC.
-The kick for goal failed and the score stood at 10-0 in favor of the PAC when the game came to an end.
+Captain Charley Aull finally broke through the line from three yards out and scored another touchdown for PAC.
+The kick for goal failed and the score stood at 10–0 in favor of the PAC when the game came to an end.

 The WUP lineup for the Pittsburgh A.C. game was Jesse Price (left end), A.F.
-Harrold (left Tackle), Ross Fiscus (left guard), Ruben Rose (center), Newell Fiscus (right guard), Joe Trees (right tackle), Al Marshall (right end), Floyd Rose (quarterback), George Neale (left Halfback), L. Marchand (right halfback) and Ted Boden (fullback).
+Harrold (left tackle), Ross Fiscus (left guard), Ruben Rose (center), Newell Fiscus (right guard), Joe Trees (right tackle), Al Marshall (right end), Floyd Rose (quarterback), George Neale (left Halfback), L. Marchand (right halfback) and Ted Boden (fullback).
 Ross Fiscus replaced Coach Harrold at left tackle and Samuel Hill replaced Ross Fiscus at left guard.